• Skip to primary navigation

 What does 'bhuna' mean?

-Bhuna is a technique in South Asian cooking in which the ingredients (usually some kind of meat with onions, ginger, garlic, tomatoes and spices) are sautéed on medium to high heat until the fat separates and the masala is cooked through, thick, and glossy.
+Bhuna is a technique in South Asian cooking in which the ingredients (usually some kind of meat with onions, ginger, garlic, tomatoes and spices) are sautéed on medium to high heat until the fat separates and the masala is cooked through, thickened, and glossy.
+Here's a post on this in more detail: 5 essential Indian cooking techniques.

 You can think of bhuna as THE most important technique when it comes to cooking Indian and Pakistani meat-based curries.
 Every self-respecting curry goes through this process as this is what makes it so over-the-top delicious!